 Inspired by the delicious Zucchini/courgette fritters with feta; Mucver, as we call it in Turkish, this time I made this wonderful dish using cauliflowers.
 Rather than frying, I baked the cauliflower florets flavored with feta, dill, onions in the oven.
 The result has been equally delicious and lighter in flavor, served with a refreshing wedge of lemon aside.

 I love cauliflower’s firm texture and you can flavor it easily with herbs, olive oil and lemon juice.
 During our Culinary tour to Turkey a few years ago, we made the cauliflower fritters with feta and dill at our Aegean style cookery class in Sirince; they were scrumptious with garlic yoghurt aside.
+Here is also my YouTube video on how to make this lovely Baked cauliflower dish:

 I am happy to report that baking rather than frying works very well in this dish.
 It is easier, lighter and still packed with flavor.
 Dill, parsley, spring onions, red onions pack a punch and flavor the cauliflowers very nicely, along with feta cheese.
 You can add some red pepper flakes to the mixture for a pleasant heat, if you like.
 There’s also no need to cook the cauliflowers beforehand.